-This is a collaborative research project developed in consultation with the Nunavut Impact Review Board (NIRB).
-Our work focuses on two environmental assessment practice areas with particular relevance to the North and Arctic:
+This collaborative research project developed in consultation with the Nunavut Impact Review Board (NIRB) focuses on supporting environmental assessment practice in the North and Arctic.

-Graduate students Nicole Peletz from UBC and Bethany Thiessen from U. Saskatchewan are working to examine community information needs in the impact assessment (IA) process.
-The focus is on projects that have a marine component, such as shipping, building docks, or operating loading facilities.
+Graduate students Nicole Peletz from UBC and Bethany Thiessen from U. Saskatchewan examined community information needs in the impact assessment (IA) process, and to show how Inuit Quajimajatuqangit (knowledge) guides and frames the IA process.
+The research focus is on projects that have a marine component, such as shipping, building docks, or operating loading facilities.

-Nicole’s research helps identify gaps in baseline data related to marine impacts; and help determine how Inuit Quajimajatuqangit (knowledge) has been used alongside and in absence of “Western” science in the IA process.
-Her research will provide information to help NIRB as it develops communication material for community consultation.
+Nicole’s research shows how Inuit knowledge provides baseline information related to marine impacts; and how it has been used both alongside, and in absence of “Western” science, in the IA process.

 M.A. ᐱᓕᕆᐊᖅ _ᓂᑰᓪ _ᐱᓕᐊᑦᔅ _(ᓯᓚᑦᑐᓴᕐᕕᒃᔪᐊᖅ _ᐳᕆᑎᔅ _ᑲᓚᒻᐱᐊ)

 ᑐᑭᓯᒋᐊᕈᑎᓂᑦ _ᐃᒪᐅᑉ _ᐊᕙᑎᖓᓂᑦ _ᐊᒻᒪ _ᐱᓕᕆᐊᕆᔭᖏᑦ _ᓄᓇᖃᖅᑳᓯᒪᔪᓄᑦ _ᖃᐅᔨᒪᔭᐅᔪᑦ (PDF)